jiteshp/markiter/readme.txt

 == Changelog ==

+= 1.7 =
+* Improves nav submenu hover and pagination style for accessibility.
+* Tested up to 5.5.1

 = 1.6 =
 * Improves link default, hover, and active states for accessibility.
 * Improves nav submenu hover style for accessibility.